BoTreeConsultingTeam/Generate-React-Code/README.md

 This project utilises a scaffolding framework which generates React or React-Native code along with all the essential test code...
 Because who likes writing that themselves?!

-Additionally, it can be used to generate Redux code conforming to the [Redux ducks pattern](https://github.com/erikras/ducks-modular-redux) - and it can also be used to generate the Redux core files needed for React-Redux projects (`store`, `root-reducer`, and `action-utilities`).
+Additionally, it can be used to generate Redux code and it can also be used to generate the Redux core files needed for React-Redux projects (`store` and `root-reducer`).

-This generated code conforms to the [Air BnB style guide's](https://github.com/airbnb/javascript) naming and coding-style conventions, and it is thus highly recommended to make use of this tool when creating new React or React-Redux components.

 This package also allows users to add a configuration file containing default parameters.
 That way users would not have to specify these parameters every time they wish to generate code.